devikrishnar/osp-ocp-vm-migration/README.md

 From the list, get the name of the VM you want to migrate.

-In this post, I will be migrating the VM 'FedoraServer1'.
-There is a simple website running on an httpd server on the VM that displays the server's IP address.
+In this post, I will be migrating the VM *FedoraServer1*.
+There is a web page hosted on an httpd server on the VM that displays the server's IP address.

 ![image info](./pictures/osp-website.png)